 So it’s easy to understand why inventory management might fall to the bottom of the priority list.

-Keeping inventory updated across multiple channels is hard work, especially during busy seasons when staff are already being pulled in a hundred different directions.
+Keeping inventory updated across multiple channels is hard work, especially during busy seasons when staff is already being pulled in a hundred different directions.
 The more channels you list on, and the more SKUs you have, the more complicated the process can get.

 But fail to take inventory updates seriously, and your company could soon find itself battling negative reviews, lost sales and high costs associated with warehousing surplus stock.